moondance-labs/tanssi-docs/builders/manage/developer-portal/smart-contracts-creation-filter.md

 - **Regulatory Compliance** - uses cases that are highly regulated can limit deployment to ensure that smart contracts meet legal and compliance requirements
 - **Spam and Abuse Prevention** - prevent bad actors from deploying large numbers of unnecessary or harmful contracts

-In this guide, you'll learn how to use the Sudo account to manage the whitelisted accounts that will be able to deploy smart contracts on your appchain.
+In this guide, you'll learn how to use the Sudo account to manage the whitelisted accounts that can deploy smart contracts on your appchain.

 ## Checking Prerequisites {: #checking-prerequisites }